Ertuğrul Erdoğan

-Ertuğrul Erdoğan (born October 18, 1968) is a Turkish professional basketball coach.
-He is the current head coach of Śląsk Wrocław of the Polish Basketball League and EuroCup.
+Ertuğrul Erdoğan (born October 18, 1968) is a Turkish professional basketball coach who is the coach of Fenerbahçe of Turkish Super League.

 Coaching career

 First years

 In 1996, Erdogan began his professional level coaching career with Galatasaray.

 Erdoğan later served as an assistant coach for the Fenerbahçe from 2000 to 2013.
 With Fenerbahçe, Erdoğan worked under legendary coaches Aydın Örs and Bogdan Tanjevic.